Use the links below as instructed during classtime.

-Course reserves: Doane Library Catalog (Search by Instructor's Last Name, Hanggi) - The best way to locate additional material on suffrage, labor, and the New Woman to read the items on reserve for your class; be sure to carefully examine the footnotes and bibliographical references for leads on additional scholarship.
+Course reserves: Doane Library Catalog (LAR101: Power of Stories) - The best way to locate additional material on suffrage, labor, and the New Woman to read the items on reserve for your class; be sure to carefully examine the footnotes and bibliographical references for leads on additional scholarship.
 Scholars' suggestions are the vital key in any library search.

 Use scholarly encyclopedias and dictionaries such as those below for an overview of your topic, definitions, a list of suggested readings, and (sometimes) a lead on related primary source material.
 These sources can put your character and the events into context and make your research more interesting.
 If you see a call number listed after a title, the encyclopedias are located in the Reference collection in the compact shelving in the southeast corner on the lower level of the library.